sdjhen/spotify-clone/README.md

 ```

-2. For setting up local development environment, downloading a software suite such as XAMPP can be useful.
-Ensure your operating system has PHP, a web server such as Apache and MySQL installed for local developement.
+2. Ensure your operating system has PHP, a web server such as Apache and MySQL installed for local developement.

 3. Database Setup: Import the provided SQL schema and data into your MySQL Server database.